nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+* 4a.
+User decides to undo the delete action.

+* 4b1.
+CoLAB reverses the effects of the previous command

+  Use case ends.

 #### UC4 - Purge all entries from the app

 **MSS**

 1. User requests to delete all entries from the app.
-2. CoLAB asks user to confirm request.
-3. User confirms that they want to delete all entries.
-4. CoLAB deletes all data from the app.
+2. CoLAB deletes all data from the app.

    Use case ends.

 **Extensions**

-* 3a.
-User decides not to delete all entries.

-  Use case ends.

-#### UC5 - Find all contacts that take a certain module

-**MSS**

-1. User requests to list all contacts by modules taken.
-2. CoLAB lists all entries who have taken the modules.

-   Use case ends.

-**Extensions**

-* 1a.
-The given modules are invalid

-    * 1a1.
-CoLAB shows an error message.

-      Use case resumes at step 1.

 * 2a.
-The list of contacts is empty.
+User decides to undo the purge action.

+* 2b1.
+CoLAB reverses the effects of the previous command

   Use case ends.

-#### UC6 - Adding or Modifying information about a contact
+#### UC5 - Adding or Modifying information about a contact

 **MSS**